alexionutmar/exercitii-java/README.md

-# exercitii-java
+# exercises-java-basics

-## exercises for learning java

-all exercises are from the book: Introduction to Java Programming, Brief Version, 11th Global Edition
+concepts and exercises from the book: Introduction to Java Programming, Brief Version, 11th Global Edition